 - Compassionate Friends has 660 chapters throughout the U.S. with each chapter offering free support to parents and other family members who have lost a child for any reason.
 They also offer online live chat sessions for those who aren't near, or can't attend, a chapter meeting.
 See their websites for times.

-- Bereaved Parents is another support organization with chapters throughout the U.S. The website has resources to read, and Bereaved Parents has an annual conference for the family members of lost children.
+- Bereaved Parents USA is another support organization with chapters throughout the U.S. The website has resources to read, and Bereaved Parents has an annual conference for the family members of lost children.

 - If you are looking for an individual therapist, the American Association of Marriage and Family Therapists has a therapist locator to help you find a professional in your area specialized in dealing with grief.
 You can find their locator on their website.
 You can also look on your insurance company's website for therapists that are covered by your insurance.